 Our Top 5 Tips

-Bell Rock and Courthouse Butte Loop Trail is one of the most popular hikes in Sedona, Arizona.
-Previous hikers have scored the trail at 4.7 / 5 on All Trails.
-Courthouse Loop is great for beginners and Bell Rock is a fun climb for stronger hikers.
-Parking can be an issue, so arrive early to beat the crowds.
+Bell Rock and Courthouse Butte Loop Trail is one of the most popular hikes in Sedona and previous hikers have scored it 4.7/5 on All Trails.
+We think Courthouse Loop is great for beginners and Bell Rock is a fun climb for stronger hikers.
+But parking can be an issue, so arrive early to beat the crowds.
+Don’t forget to read our detailed Sedona AZ travel guide for more hikes, caves and attractions.

 Is Bell Rock and Courthouse Butte Trail worth it?

 Yes!
 Courthouse Butte and Bell Rock Trail is a terrific family friendly hike with several route variations to suit all abilities.
-It also has one of Sedona’s most powerful vortex sites and far reaching views.
-Bell Rock is definitely one to include on your Sedona hiking itinerary!
+It also has one of Sedona’s most powerful vortex sites and far reaching views overlooking Cathedral Rock, so it’s a great all-round trail.
+Bell Rock is definitely one to include on your Sedona itinerary!

-We hope this guide to hiking Bell Rock and Courthouse Butte Loop Trail helps with planning your visit to Sedona, Arizona!
+We hope our guide to hiking Bell Rock and Courthouse Butte Loop Trail helps with planning your visit to Sedona!

 Happy Hiking,